 The Document Registry SHALL confirm its identity to the requesting system by use of the ATNA Secure Node or Secure Application TLS protocol using a Certificate assigned to the Document Registry.

-The Document Registry SHALL confirm the client identity using the IUA profile
+When the Authorization Option is implemented and enabled, the Document Registry SHALL confirm the client identity using the IUA profile.

 Additional policy driven requirements, not specified here, may also apply.

 The Document Registry SHALL validate that the subject of the DocumentReference, DocumentManifest, and List resources is the same Patient, and that Patient is a recognized Patient within the Community.
-The Patient identity must be recognized by the approved PRIM Patient Manager system.
-This may be accomplished by a query of the PRIM manager, by way of a cached internal patient database, or other means.
+The Patient identity must be recognized by the approved PMIR Patient Identity Manager system.
+This may be accomplished by a query of the PMIR manager, by way of a cached internal patient database, or other means.

-The Document Registry SHALL validate the data received according to the appropriate validation rules, and configured ValueSets to assure that the request is valid.
+The Document Registry SHALL validate the data received according to the appropriate validation rules, and configured ValueSets to assure that the document submission request is valid.
 If any of the data are found to be not valid then the transaction shall be rejected.

-The Document Registry SHALL use the grouped SVSm – Consumer to validate data elements as appropriate to configured policy.
+When the SVCM Validation Option is implemented and enabled, the Document Registry SHALL use the grouped SVCM – Consumer to validate data metadata elements as appropriate to configured policy.
+For example the DocumentReference.type often must be a value within a Community agreed to ValueSet.

 Provided the request is valid, the Document Registry SHALL persist all DocumentManifest, DocumentReference, List, and Binary that are received by way of the grouped MHD - Document Recipient – Provide Document Bundle [ITI-65] Transaction.

-The Document Registry SHALL record success and failure events into the ATNA audit record repository.
+The Document Registry SHALL record success and failure events into the ATNA Audit Record Repository.

 When the grouped MHD – Document Responder – is triggered